-Thesis title: Religious Behaviours in Early Modern Scotland: Sermons, Spiritual Struggles, and the Witch Trials, c.
+Thesis title: Religious Roles and Behaviours in Early Modern Scotland: Sermons, Spiritual Struggles, and the Witch Trials, c.
 1590-1720

 I am a fourth-year PhD student in Scottish History, supervised by Professor Julian Goodare and Dr Alasdair Raffe.
 My PhD explores how pedagogical discussions of Reformed doctrines in Scottish sermons were expressed through religious roles and behaviours in lay conversion experiences and in the confessions of accused witches.
 My research is funded by the School of History, Classics and Archaeology’s Jenny Balston Scholarship.
 Before coming to Edinburgh, I completed my BA in History at Oxford Brookes University and completed a MSt in History at the University of Oxford.